MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/windows-azure-integration-pack.md

 5. In the **Subscription ID** box, enter the subscription ID of the Windows Azure subscription to connect to.

+6. In the **PFX File Path** box, click the ... button and select the management certificate file associated with this Windows Azure subscription.
+>[!NOTE]
-6. In the **PFX File Path** box, click the ... button and select the management certificate file associated with this Windows Azure subscription.Note: Your certificate file enables authentication of requests to your Windows Azure subscription, and so should be stored in a non-public folder to prevent unauthorized access.
+>Your certificate file enables authentication of requests to your Windows Azure subscription, and so should be stored in a non-public folder to prevent unauthorized access.

 7. In the **PFX File Password** box, enter the password of the management certificate file associated with this Windows Azure subscription.